 - Check with your doctor or pharmacist before giving any other medicines to your child.
 This includes herbal or complementary medicines.

 Is there anything else I need to know about this medicine?

 - Keep the aciclovir cream away from your child’s eyes.
 If your child accidentally gets aciclovir cream in their eye, wash it out with warm water and contact your doctor if you are worried.

 - It is important that your child completes the course of aciclovir.
 This means that they must use the cream for the number of days that the doctor has told you to.
 Your child’s cold sore will probably go away in a few days but it takes a few more days for aciclovir to completely treat the infection.
 If you stop giving it too soon, the viruses will start to multiply again and the cold sore may come back.

-- Aciclovir does not kill all the herpes viruses and some will remain in your child’s body.
-If symptoms of a cold sore return at any time, starting with a tingling feeling in the skin around the lips, it is important that you get a new prescription of aciclovir cream from your doctor.
+- Aciclovir will not kill all the herpes viruses and some will remain in your child’s body.
+If symptoms of a cold sore return at any time, which usually starts with a tingling or painful feeling on the skin around the mouth area, get a new prescription of aciclovir cream from your doctor.

 General advice about medicines

 - Try to give medicines at about the same times each day, to help you remember.

 - If you are not sure a medicine is working, contact your doctor but continue to give the medicine as usual in the meantime.
 Do not give extra doses as you may do harm.

 - Only give this medicine to your child.
 Never give it to anyone else, even if their condition appears to be the same, as this could do harm.